Nunavut Homeschool High School Diploma and Transcript: What's Actually Possible

 The Nunavut Diploma Framework

-A Nunavut High School Diploma requires 100 credits, earned across compulsory and elective course areas.
+A Nunavut Secondary School Diploma requires 100 credits, earned across compulsory and elective course areas.
 The compulsory subjects include English or French (or both), Inuktitut, Nunavut Studies, math, and science, alongside elective credits from other subject areas.

 For students attending a Nunavut school, these credits are issued by the school as courses are completed and assessed.
 For homeschooled students, the situation is structurally different.
 Nunavut does not have a home education credit-granting mechanism equivalent to what some provinces use (such as a provincial homeschool transcript registry or a formal independent learning program).
 Credits recognized for diploma purposes must come from an authorized source.